FStarLang/FStar/INSTALL.md

      (obtaining a .NET binary for F\*);

   **Step 2.** extract the sources of F* itself to OCaml
-     using the F* binary produced at step 1;
+     using the F* binary produced at step 1 (or even a previous step 3);

   **Step 3.** re-build F* using the OCaml compiler from the code
      generated at step 2 (obtaining a faster native binary for F\*).